-Hobbies: Watching baseball (New York Mets), Reading the newspaper, Eating new food
+Hobbies: Watching sports (New York Mets & New York Giants), Reading the newspaper, Eating, Traveling

 Hi!
-I'm Ben Greene and a junior here at Amherst College.
+I'm Ben Greene and a senior here at Amherst College.
 I'm from New York City and I am also a member of the Amherst Political Union and Amherst Club Rugby team on campus.
 I chose to attend Amherst because of the College's open curriculum and beautiful New England campus.
-I love the wide range of classes offered at Amherst and the tight-knit faculty-student relationships cultivated on campus.
+I love the wide range of classes offered at Amherst and the tight-knit, genuine relationships cultivated between students and faculty.
 In my spare time, I am huge fan of the New York Mets and most things sports.
 I also love working with kids and I tutor students at the Amherst Regional Middle School as a part of the Vela Scholars Program.
-I look forward to seeing you here at Amherst and don't hesitate to ask me any questions at email@example.com!!!
+I look forward to seeing you here at Amherst and don't hesitate to ask me any questions at email@example.com.

 Name: Lily Johnson ‘18

 On-Campus Activities: ABC House Tutor, WAMH 89.3 Radio DJ, Women's Basketball, HerCampus Amherst, The Amherst Student LJST Office Assistant, Note Taker for Disabilities Services, Community Standards Review Board

 Hobby: Cheering the loudest at Amherst Women's Basketball games